ouyi/dropwizard-demo/README.md

 - Add app version
 - CI/CD
-- Use postgres and e2e tests with real data
 - Add Java doc
 - Add error handling (retries) to the resources or to the worker